Comparison of thermodynamic behaviors of two regular-AdS black holes: Some other comparisons

 and

-Based on the inspiration of critical behavior, i.e. $(\partial \mathcal{T} / \partial x_{+}) =0$, $(\partial^{2} \mathcal{T} / \partial x_{+}^{2}) =0$, the black holes of the critical magnetic charge and the zero temperature remnant are obtained.
-A plot of temperature $T$ vs outer horizon $x_{+}$ is illustrated in figure 2.
-The values below the critical magnetic charge $Q<Q_{c}$, a first-order phase transition take place between small/large stable black hole.
-The temperature is a monotonically increasing function of radius for $Q>Q_{c}$.
-But, the critical magnetic charge of the Hayward-AdS black hole is $Q_{Hc}=0.164755$, and the Bardeen-AdS black hole critical magnetic charge is $Q_{Bc}=0.131736$.
-Furthermore, the zero temperature remnants of the Bardeen-AdS black hole are always smaller than those of the Hayward-AdS black hole when the $Q$ is a constant.
+Based on the inspiration of critical behaviour $(\partial \mathcal{T} / \partial x_{\rm +})=0$, $(\partial^{2} \mathcal{T} / \partial x_{\rm +}^{2})=0$, the critical magnetic charge and zero-temperature remnant of these two regular BHs are obtained, respectively.
+The HAdS BH critical magnetic charge is $Q_{\rm Hc}=0.164755$, and the BAdS BH critical magnetic charge is $Q_{\rm Bc}=0.131736$.
+The temperature $\mathcal{T}$ as a function of $x_{+}$ are presented in Figure 5.
+We can see that the first order phase transition take place between small/large stable BHs when the values below the critical magnetic charge ($Q<Q_{\rm c}$).
+The temperature is a monotonically increasing function of radius for $Q>Q_{\rm c}$.
+The zero-temperature remnants of the BAdS BH are always smaller than that of the HAdS BH when the $Q$ is a constant.